Sahilj11/Learning-notes/Notes/MCA/2nd sem/CSA.md

 In summary, while both latches and flip-flops serve as memory elements in digital circuits, they differ in their operation, timing control, and complexity, making them suitable for different applications.

-## Level vs Edge
-In the context of digital circuits, "level-sensitive" and "edge-sensitive" refer to different mechanisms for triggering the operation of certain components, such as latches or flip-flops.

-**1. Level-Sensitive:**

-Level-sensitive operation means that the circuit responds to the continuous state (or level) of the input signal.
-In other words, as long as the input signal remains in a particular state (e.g., high or low), the circuit continues to react accordingly.

-For example, in a level-sensitive latch:
-- If the latch is level-sensitive to a high input signal, it remains in a set state as long as the input signal is held high.
-- Similarly, if the latch is level-sensitive to a low input signal, it remains in a reset state as long as the input signal is held low.

-Level-sensitive circuits are often simpler in design but can be more susceptible to noise and timing issues, especially in asynchronous systems.

-**2. Edge-Sensitive:**

-Edge-sensitive operation means that the circuit responds to a specific transition or change in the input signal.
-The most common types of transitions are the rising edge (transition from low to high) and falling edge (transition from high to low) of the input signal.

-For example, in an edge-triggered flip-flop:
-- The flip-flop changes its state (captures and stores the input data) only when the clock signal transitions occur, such as the rising or falling edge of the clock.
-- The input data is latched or sampled at these specific moments, ensuring precise timing control and synchronization.

-Edge-sensitive circuits are often used in synchronous systems where precise timing is crucial, as they allow for controlled and predictable behavior at specific points in time.

-In summary, level-sensitive circuits respond to the continuous state of the input signal, while edge-sensitive circuits respond to specific transitions or edges of the input signal.
-Each mechanism has its advantages and is chosen based on the requirements of the application.
 ## Flip Flops
 - it is a binary cell capable of storing one bit of data
 - it is a sequential circuit